Credit: Different Pizza Being Made in a Kitchen

 ** Note: Shallow depth of field

-The Fair Work Ombudsman has commenced legal action in the Federal Circuit Court against a Crust Gourmet Pizza Bar franchisee in Melbourne, alleging it underpaid seven employees a total of $35,725.
+The Fair Work Ombudsman has commenced legal action in the Federal Circuit Court against a pizza outlet in western Sydney.

 Facing Court is 1 TWO KA 4 CP Pty Ltd, which operates the Crust Pizza outlet located on Church Street in North Parramatta.
 Also facing Court are company directors and shareholders Vipul Dasharathbhai Janisari and Dhruvin Jagdishbhai Patel.

 The Fair Work Ombudsman has alleged that the company, Janisari and Patel breached the Fair Work Act by failing to comply with a Compliance Notice requiring the company to calculate and backpay any outstanding amounts owing to some employees.

 The Compliance Notice was issued after a Fair Work Inspector formed a belief that employees at the outlet had been underpaid minimum wages, casual loadings, a special clothing allowance, a transport allowance, overtime rates and penalty rates for public holiday and evening work under the Fast Food Industry Award (2010).